 Brief

-Whistlejacket were tasked with creating a flexible design system which would capture the attention of the legislative powers that be and encourage them to take action towards the campaign’s ultimate goal of supporting wildlife recovery, aiding climate resilience and improve our well-being.
+Whistlejacket were tasked with creating a flexible design system which would capture the attention of legislative powers and encourage them to take action towards the campaign’s goal of supporting wildlife recovery and climate resilience.

 Solution